Get insider access

 ASUS makes a lot of monitors, and they generally fall into the following lineups:

-• Republic Of Gamers (ROG): This is ASUS's premium gaming lineup aimed at competitive and hardcore gamers with high refresh rates.
+• Republic Of Gamers (ROG): This is ASUS' premium gaming lineup aimed at competitive and hardcore gamers with high refresh rates and even some OLED models.

 • TUF Gaming: These monitors are a more budget-friendly alternative to ROG monitors, but you can still find them with various refresh rates and resolutions.

 • ProArt: This lineup includes a variety of monitors focusing on color accuracy aimed at content creators.
-It includes basic 1440p office monitors to even high-end OLED displays.
+It includes basic 1440p office monitors and even high-end OLED displays.

 • ZenScreen: These are portable monitors with a focus on productivity.